Ericsson/paf/doc/PROTOCOL.md

 message, means that the requested operation has completed.

-The client and server MUST NOT send any other messages beyond these as a part of a single reponse transaction.
+The client and server MUST NOT send any other messages beyond these as a part of a multiple reponse transaction.

 Below is an example of a multiple response transaction.
 Here, the client issues a `subscribe` command, and receives two `appeared` type